Estimation of Ornstein-Uhlenbeck Process Using Ultra-High-Frequency Data with Application to Intraday Pairs Trading Strategy: Estimators of Ornstein--Uhlenbeck Process

 \subsection{Simulation Study}

 We evaluate the finite-sample performance of the proposed estimators using simulations.
 We simulate the observed price process as the Ornstein--Uhlenbeck process with parameters $\mu = 10^{-1}$, $\tau = 10$ and $\sigma^2 = 10^{-4}$ contaminated by the independent Gaussian white noise with variance $\omega^2=10^{-8}$.
 We select the values of parameteres to resemble values reported in the empirical study in Section \ref{sec:oil}.
 The simulated observations are irregularly spaced and the times of observations are generated by the Poisson point process.
 We perform the simulation \num{1 000 000} times, each with \num{23 400} observations.
 The number of observations corresponds to durations between price changes to be one second on average during 6.5 hours long trading day.
+For the simulation of the Ornstein--Uhlenbeck process, we adopt the exact simulation algorithm (see e.g.\ \citealp{Glasserrnan2004}).

 We compare the estimators by mean absolute errors of estimated parameters.
 The noise-sensitive method of moments is denoted as 1MIN-MOM and its noise-robust modification as 1MIN-MOM-NR.
 The approach based on the reparametrization to time series models estimates parameters by the conditional sum-of-squares and is denoted as 1MIN-AR for the noise-sensitive reparametrization to the AR(1) process and 1-MIN-ARMA-NR for the noise-robust reparametrization to the ARMA(1,1) process.
 The noise-sensitive and noise-robust maximum likelihood estimators based on 1-minute data are denoted as 1MIN-MLE and 1MIN-MLE-NR respectively while their tick-data counterparts are denoted as TICK-MLE and TICK-MLE-NR respectively.